dentarg/auth0-blog/_posts/2017-10-04-api-less-scary-approach.markdown

 Take a look at cheap restaurants, where there are no waiters, no menu, you just walk straight to the kitchen to get your meal.
 I believe you know how messy and inconvenient that can get, lots of customers barking their orders, each struggling to get attention.
 You don’t want to be caught up in that mess.

-Well, before APIs, clients interacted with the data store directly, which had lots of downsides to it; the biggest of which is the lack of security.
+Well, before APIs, clients interacted with the data store directly, which had lots of downsides to it; the biggest of which was the lack of security.

 ---

-In computing, APIs take the request from the user of an app (web client, mobile app, etc.) to get / send something.
+In computing, APIs take the request from the user of an app (web client, mobile app, etc.) to get or send a.
 Say you just placed an order for a MacBook from an online store.
-The online stores API takes the order information and sends it to the server to process the order, then returns a response, notifying you whether it was successful or not.
+The online store's API takes the order information and sends it to the server to process the order, then returns a response, notifying you whether it was successful or not.
 The data has to be represented in a format that both the app and the server will understand, just the way the menu is written in a specific language you and the waiter understand so he can place the right order for you at the kitchen.
 The generally accepted format is JSON (JavaScript Object Notation).
 The order information may look like this:

 ```javascript
 {